GoosefleetEO/allianceauth-buyback-program/README.md

 1. Reload supervisor
 1. Run the management commands in the next section

+## Update EVE Online API Application
+Update the Eve Online API app used for authentication in your AA installation to include the following scopes:
+- `esi-contracts.read_character_contracts.v1`
+- `esi-contracts.read_corporation_contracts.v1`

 ## Setup

 Buybackprogram requires a lot of data to function as it is designed to allow your clients to sell you any items that exsist in EVE.
 For this reason pre-loading all the date will take a while.